ssanj/babyloncandle/posts/2021-08-26-java-planet-enum-in-Haskell.md

 This way we don't have to deal with any optionality - this is a total function.

-What is interesting to realise is that Java gives this mapping to us for "free" because it combines state and behaviour.
+It's interesting that Java gives us this mapping for "free" because it combines state and behaviour.
 In Haskell you need to bring state and behaviour together as required.
 A big thanks to my friend [Adam](http://twitter.com/ajfitzpatrick) for pointing this out.
 In hindsight it seems obvious.

 And that's about it for surprises.
 Here's the full solution: